allison9y/prestoi/README.md

 - Installation of Alphafold3 program
 - Configuration of Alphafold3 program in the Stoichiometry prediction program

+## 1 Alphafold3 installation.
+(Skip to step 2 if Alphafold3 has already been installed)
-# 1 Begin with the installation of AlphaFold3 program using
+### Begin with the installation of AlphaFold3 program using the following.
 https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md

 Test whether AlphaFold3 program is working properly